 Retailers, hotels, restaurants, amusement parks, and even private homeowners can be sued if someone is injured on their properties because they were negligent.

 But what happens if you are seriously injured at a public park, or if your child is injured at a public playground?
-What if you trip on cracked pavement on a public sidewalk, or you trip over curled-up carpeting at City Hall or the public library?
+What if you trip on the cracked pavement on a public sidewalk, or you trip over curled-up carpeting at City Hall or the public library?
+Can a slip and fall attorney in Atlanta help?

 IF YOU’RE INJURED BY NEGLIGENCE ON PUBLIC PROPERTY, WHO’S LIABLE?